infinitered/reactotron/docs/plugin-docs/plugin-track-global-errors.md

 ### React JS Source Maps

 Source maps for projects in webpack need to have the `devtool` set to `source-map`.
-On `create-react-app`-based apps, they use `eval`, so this will not work.
+On `create-react-app` based apps, they use `eval`, so this will not work.
 You will have to switch your development webpack configuration to support this.

 You also have the option to not do source map lookups, but still pass errors along by going into offline mode.